 The metrics used to describe connectivity

-There was a lot of variation in the metrics used to describe the results of the connectivity studies.
 There were more than 25 different measures used to describe the patterns of dispersal and settlement.
 The common approaches were to use combinations of dispersal kernels (64.0%) and connectivity matrices (57.2%; Table 4).
-Less common measures of model output were larval centre of mass (average geographical position of the larvae; 2.6%) (Lacroix et al. 2013; Miyake et al. 2011), isotropy (describes the inertia around the centre of mass; 1.3%) (Ayata et al. 2010), positive area (number of areas that had larvae in them, 1.3%) (Puckett et al. 2014), and proportion of sites settled (1.3%) (Robins et al. 2013).
+Less common measures of model output were analysis using graph theory (8.1%), larval centre of mass (average geographical position of the larvae; 2.6%) (Lacroix et al. 2013; Miyake et al. 2011), isotropy (describes the inertia around the centre of mass; 1.3%) (Ayata et al. 2010), positive area (number of areas that had larvae in them, 1.3%) (Puckett et al. 2014), and proportion of sites settled (1.3%) (Robins et al. 2013).

 Table 4: Those most common metrics published in the connectivity studies evaluated in this review and the parameters reported per metric used.